robmuth/le-ftp-renew/README.md

 # Let's Encrypt Certificate Renew via FTP

-This script calls the Let's Encrypt [certbot](https://certbot.eff.org) to generate a new LE certificate and automatically uploads the challenges to a remote server via FTP.
+This bash script calls the Let's Encrypt [certbot](https://certbot.eff.org) to generate a new certificate (with private key) and automatically uploads the ACME challenges to a remote server via FTP.
+This is especially useful if you have a web hoster that does not support Let's Encrypt.
 The certificate and private key are copied to ```./certificates/``` so you can manually upload them to your web hoster.

 ## Installation dependencies: